Tokodi/Snake/README.md

 Navigate with the arrow keys, select with enter.

 ### Game
-The first arro key hit will be the start diretion of the snake.
+The first arrow key hit will be the start diretion of the snake.
 Use the arrow keys to navigate.

 ## Known issues
     * ...